On the Meaning of Urban Scaling: Discussion

+The difficulty is that this interpretation relies on a strong assumption.
+Comparing different cities at a single date implicitly treats them as if they were different stages of the same underlying urban trajectory.
+In this view, a city with population $P_1$ and value $Y_1$ is interpreted as a ``scaled'' version of another city with population $P_2>P_1$ and value $Y_2$.
+This would mean that, as the first city grows from $P_1$ to $P_2$, it should eventually reach a value of $Y$ close to $Y_2$.
+Such an interpretation assumes that cities follow the same dynamical path, differing mainly by their size.
+This is a very restrictive assumption.
+In reality, cities are not scaled replicas of one another, but have distinct histories, spatial constraints, institutions, technologies, and planning trajectories.

-Our results clarify the interpretation of transversal (cross-sectional) scaling exponents.
-In general, the transversal exponent cannot be viewed as a direct estimator of a universal longitudinal exponent.
-Rather, it is an aggregate quantity that combines several effects, including the distribution of city sizes, the heterogeneity of city-specific growth functions, local elasticities at current population levels, and the correlations between these quantities.
-As such, transversal scaling reflects not only the intrinsic dynamics of individual cities, but also the statistical structure of the urban system.
-In particular, no individual city follows the behavior characterized by the transversal exponent, indicating that it is a statistical construct rather than a descriptor of any real trajectory.
+Our results show that this assumption is generally not valid.
+The usual urban scaling exponent cannot, in general, be interpreted as a direct estimate of how an individual city changes as it grows.
+Rather, it is an aggregate quantity shaped by several effects: the distribution of city sizes, the heterogeneity of city-specific trajectories, the local responses of cities at their current population levels, and the correlations between these quantities.
+In this sense, cross-sectional scaling reflects not only city-level dynamics, but also the statistical structure of the urban system as a whole.
+In particular, the behavior encoded by the cross-sectional exponent is not necessarily followed by any individual city.

-From this perspective, the fundamental relations are the longitudinal dynamics, which describe the temporal evolution of individual cities and admit a clear dynamical interpretation.
-By contrast, transversal exponents mix heterogeneous behaviors across cities and can be strongly affected by correlations and cross-sectional variability.
-This aggregation can generate apparent scaling laws that do not correspond to any underlying city-level mechanism.
-In this sense, the transversal exponent effectively describes a “fictitious city” whose behavior is not present in reality.

-Importantly, transversal exponents do have a clear meaning in systems where larger entities are effectively scaled-up versions of smaller ones, and where path dependence is weak.
-In such cases, comparing different system sizes is equivalent to probing a single underlying structure across scales.
-A classical example is Kleiber's law~\cite{Kleiber1932,Kleiber1947,Enquist1998-py,West1997} in biology, which relates metabolic rate to body mass as $B \sim M^{3/4}$.
-This relation is understood as a consequence of the geometry and efficiency of hierarchical distribution networks (such as the respiratory or circulatory systems), which are broadly comparable across organisms of the same family.
-In this context, cross-sectional scaling reflects a genuine structural principle.

-Urban systems, however, differ fundamentally from such biological examples.
-Cities are shaped by history, geography, technological change, and institutional factors, all of which generate strong path dependence and a wide diversity of individual trajectories.
-As a result, cities cannot, in general, be regarded as scaled replicas of one another.
-The heterogeneity in their growth functions and in their dynamical responses implies that transversal exponents aggregate fundamentally different behaviors.